higorspinto/phone-extractor/README.md

 12124659555 - Not Valid
 ```

-To scrape the website logos, the Phone Extractor looks for the string pattern `logo` (case insensitive) in all the images found on the page and returns a list containing all the matches found.
+To scrape the website logos, the Phone Extractor looks for the string pattern `logo` (case insensitive) in the urls and css classes of all the images found on the page and returns a list containing all the matches found.

 ## How to run